 - 1 teaspoon salt

-After 30 minutes, stretch the dough out and back onto itself on all four sides, turn it over and pat back into a rectangle, then cover and let rest another 30 minutes.
-Turn the oven on to 500°F at this point so it has an hour to get hot.
-Repeat the stretching and folding of the dough one more time, cover and rest another 30 minutes.
-Repeat this stretch and fold one more time, allowing 20 minutes or so to let the dough relax if necessary before fitting it to the pan.
-Cover and let rise till it’s almost doubled in depth and looks puffy.
+After 30 minutes, stretch the dough out and back onto itself on all four sides, turn it over and pat it back into a rectangle, then cover and let it rest another 30 minutes.
+Turn the oven on to 500ºF at this point so it has an hour to get hot.
+Repeat the stretching and folding of the dough one more time, allowing 20 minutes or so to let the dough relax if necessary before fitting it to the pan.
+Cover and let rise until it’s almost doubled in depth and looks puffy.

 Poke the surface with your fingers and brush dough with pesto.
-Place the toppings on it, cover again and let it rest for 20 minutes.
-Turn the oven down to 450ºF and bake for about 15-20 minutes, till top is golden brown.
+Place the toppings on the pesto, cover again and let it rest for 20 minutes.
+Turn the oven down to 450ºF and bake for 15-20 minutes, till top is golden brown.